Blue Owl Capital

 Blue Owl Capital Inc. is an American alternative investment asset management company that is listed on the New York Stock Exchange under the ticker symbol: "OWL".
 Headquartered in New York City, it has additional offices around the world, including London, Dubai, and Hong Kong.

-In June 2024, Blue Owl Capital ranked 26th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

+Dyal Capital was formed in 2011 by Michael Rees.
+It provided financing to hedge funds and private equity firms by acquiring minority interests in them.

+Owl Rock Capital Group was founded in 2016.
+It was a middle market private credit direct lending firm that dealt with credit investments.

-In December 2020, it was announced there would be a merger between Owl Rock Capital Group and Dyal Capital Partners.
-The two firms would combine with a special-purpose acquisition company, Altimar Acquisition Corp to form Blue Owl.
+In December 2020, it was announced there would be a merger between Dyal Capital Partners and Owl Rock.
+The two firms combined with a special-purpose acquisition company, Altimar Acquisition Corp to form Blue Owl.

-In May 2021, the transaction was completed and Blue Owl was listed on the New York Stock Exchange.
+In May 2021, the transaction was completed, and Blue Owl was listed on the New York Stock Exchange (NYSE).
 The deal was valued at $12.2 billion which included a $1.5 billion commitment from investors such as ICONIQ Capital, Federated Hermes and Liberty Mutual.

 In October 2021, Blue Owl acquired Oak Street, a private equity real estate firm for $950 million.

-In December, it acquired Ascentium Group, a business development office based in Hong Kong.
+In December 2021, Blue Owl acquired Ascentium Group, a business development office based in Hong Kong.
 This was done as part of its plans to expand in Asia.

-In October 2022, Bloomberg reported Blue Owl intended to expand the size of its offices in Greenwich, Connecticut and had opened an office in New Jersey.
-In July 2024, the firm entered into an agreement to purchase a private credit firm, Atalaya Capital Management.
+In October 2022, Bloomberg reported that Blue Owl intended to expand its offices in Greenwich, Connecticut and had opened an office in New Jersey.

-Business overview

-Blue Owl has three business units:

-GP Strategic Capital (formerly Dyal Capital)

-Dyal Capital was formed in 2011 by Michael Rees and Sean Ward who were both formerly of Lehman Brothers.
-Since inception, the firm has been part of Neuberger Berman which currently retains a stake in Blue Owl as a result of the merger.

-Dyal Capital provides financing to hedge funds and private equity firms by acquiring minority interests in them.
-Firms it has acquired interests in include:
+In July 2024, the firm agreed to purchase a private credit firm, Atalaya Capital Management.